1. Breathing is harder

 7. Doctors warn you to scale back on activities that are fun.

-8. A days activities is planned around the locations of bathrooms.
+8. A day’s activities are planned around the location of bathrooms.

 9. Names that one takes for granted and recall automatically have been kidnapped from your frontal lobe and dropped from your internal directory.

 10. Waking up at the gym and wondering how you got there?